 - How can i transfer some of my savings to my new account (e.g: for visas, deposits)?

 - Common banking fees across German banks

 - Other kinds of bank accounts in Germany & key terms :

 A quick overview of the best bank accounts in Germany

-For people that are in a hurry, this table sums it up and compare features nicely.
+For people that want info fast, this table sums this post up and compare features nicely.
 There is more information waiting under the table too.

 Price / month

 Open account online

 For freelancers too?